 2. Brands selling direct will be impacted the most.

 Many large retailers have a physical presence throughout the U.S., so they are already collecting sales tax in most states.
 Even Amazon, as its expanded and built warehouses across the country, is already collecting sales tax in many states and will be largely unaffected by this new law.
-But small and medium sized business working to grow their direct-to-consumer channels will need to put new teams in place to maintain compliance and be prepared to respond in the case of an audit.
-Furthermore, smaller businesses often lack the staff to follow rules across thousands of U.S. tax jurisdictions.
+But small- and medium-sized businesses working to grow their direct-to-consumer channels will need to put new teams in place to maintain compliance and be prepared to respond in the case of an audit.
+Furthermore, smaller businesses often lack the staff to follow all regulations across thousands of U.S. tax jurisdictions.
 They will need to find a partner to help them navigate this new compliance burden.

 3. Brands located outside the U.S. also need to comply.

-Just as any company that does business with European citizens need to comply with the GDPR, regardless of geographic location, these changes to U.S. sales tax laws do not apply only to U.S. based companies.
-If a company sells to U.S. customers, they need to follow these new tax laws.
-In many ways, selling globally is easier than ever before with consumers gaining interest in cross-border transactions.
+Just as any company that does business with European citizens need to comply with the GDPR, regardless of geographic location, these changes to U.S. sales tax laws do not apply only to U.S.-based companies.
+If a company sells to customers in the U.S., they need to follow these new tax laws.
+In many ways, selling globally is easier than ever before with more consumers gaining interest in cross-border transactions.
 However, the nuances associated with maintaining tax and regulatory compliance around the globe can cause massive headaches for brands.